MartijnNieuwenhuizen/mongo/README.md

 ### 3.6 Add all the data to the MongoDB collection
 I'm going to rewrite the *index.js* to render and POST the right data

 Oke, so the code is clean again and it works!
+Check the changed code in [this commit](https://github.com/MartijnNieuwenhuizen/mongo/pull/6/commits/64d59f6f98402365ca892462af6b9ad5b45e5081).
 The POST is now:
 ```
 router.post('/', auth.login, (req, res, next) => {
   console.log('CHECK: got a POST');